The Neverending Story: Plot

 For each wish, Bastian loses a memory of his life as a human.
 Unaware of this at first, Bastian goes through Fantastica, having adventures and telling stories, while losing his memories.
-In spite of the warnings of Atreyu and Bastian's other friends, Bastian uses AURYN to create creatures and dangers for himself to conquer, which causes some negative side effects for the rest of Fantastica.
+In spite of the warnings of Atreyu and Bastian's other friends, Bastian uses AURYN to create creatures and dangers for himself to conquer, which causes some negative side effects for the rest of Fantastica, such as the rampage of the dragon "Smerg" and the birth of the Shlamoofs, winged insane clown creatures.
 After being abetted by the wicked sorceress Xayide, and with the mysterious absence of the Childlike Empress, Bastian decides to take over Fantastica as emperor.
-During his coronation ceremony he is stopped by Atreyu, whom Bastian grievously wounds in battle.
-Bastian then enters "Old Emperor City", inhabited by human beings who came to Fantastica earlier but could not find their way out, eking out a meaningless existence there.
+During his coronation ceremony he is stopped by Atreyu, whom Bastian grievously wounds in a battle so fierce it results in the destruction of the Ivory Tower.
+Bastian then enters "The City of Old Emperors", inhabited by human beings who came to Fantastica earlier but could not find their way out, eking out a meaningless existence there.
 Ultimately, a repentant Bastian is reduced to two memories: that of his father, and of his own name.
 After more adventures, Bastian must give up the memory of his father to discover that his strongest wish is to be capable of love and to give love to others.

-After much searching, and on the verge of losing his final memory, Bastian is unable to find the Water of Life with which to leave Fantastica with his memories.
-Here, he is found by Atreyu.
-In remorse, Bastian lays down AURYN at his friend's feet, and Atreyu and Falkor enter AURYN with him, where the Water of Life demands to know Bastian's name, and if Bastian has finished all the stories he began in his journey, which he has not.
+After much searching, and having lost his final pre-Fantastican memory (his name and knowledge of himself), Bastian is unable to find the Water of Life with which to leave Fantastica with his memories.
+After an attack by the Shlamoofs he is rescued by Atreyu.
+Of his own volition, Bastian lays down AURYN at his friend's feet, and Atreyu and Falkor enter AURYN with him, where the Water of Life demands to know Bastian's name, and if Bastian has finished all the stories he began in his journey, which he has not.
 Only after Atreyu gives Bastian's name and promises to complete all the stories for him does the Water of Life allow Bastian to return to the human world, along with some of the mystical waters.
 After drinking the Water of Life, Bastian returns to his original form, and feels comfortable and happy with it.
-He wanted to bring the water also to his father.
-He returns to his father, where he tells the full tale of his adventures, and thus reconciles with him.
+He returns to his father, where he tells the full tale of his adventures, and thus his father is restored from his grief.
 Afterward, Bastian confesses to Coreander about stealing his book and losing it, but Coreander denies ever owning such a book.
-He reveals he has also been to Fantastica, that the book has likely moved into the hands of someone else and that Bastian—like he did—will eventually show that person the way to Fantastica.
-This, the book concludes, "is another story and shall be told another time".
+He reveals he has also been to Fantastica, that the book has likely moved into the hands of someone else and that Bastian—like he did—will eventually show people the many ways to Fantastica.